 Group sizes vary according to the tour operator.
 Many tour operators limit game drives to four of six people per vehicle, using more than one vehicle if needed so that everyone is guaranteed a window seat and good photo opportunities.

-We offer safaris that range from less than a week to a month or even longer.
+We offer Uganda safari trips that range from less than a week to a month or even longer.
 We usually recommend one to spend at least a week to experience Africa enough to talk about it and remember it.

 All our vacation safaris do not include airfare but everything else you'll need once you touch down.
 Please process your return tickets with your local travel company.
 We'll include meals, permits, transfers, accommodation and activities in the tour price.

 Safari prices are quoted based on double occupancy.
 Solo travelers who want their own room pay the per-person price plus the single supplement fee.
 A single supplement is a fee imposed by hotels, lodges and camps on individuals traveling alone who want private accommodations.
 We can arrange for two single travelers to share accommodations, providing they are on the same safari and both persons agree to the arrangement.

 All safari guests must carry a passport that is valid for six months beyond the intended length of stay.
 The East African governments require visitors to purchase visas.
 It is recommended you purchase your visa in advance but you purchase one on arrival at entry points.
 Check with your consulate for the latest visa and entry requirements.

 You are required to purchase a tourist visa before you enter Uganda.
 Tourist visas can be bought in advance via the embassy or consulate in your country or simply purchased upon arrival at Entebbe International Airport or at any overland border.
 Photos are not required and a single entry tourist visa costs US$ 100 per person for up to 90 days stay in Uganda.